 The following items are restricted:

-- Fish, dead bivavles and fish products at a limit of 20kg total weight per person.
+- Fish, dead bivavles and fish products at a limit of 20kg total weight or 1 fish, whichever is heaviest.
 Conditions: Fish must be gutted if fresh, or processed, for instance cured, dried or smoked.

 For a comprehensive explanation of banned non-EU food products, including an exemption list, visit the Defra information page.